William Henry Bragg: Chivalry

+Commemoration

 The Electoral district of Bragg in the South Australian House of Assembly was created in 1970, and was named after both William and Lawrence Bragg.
+Bragg crater on the Moon was named in his honour in 1970.

 The lecture theatre of King William's College (KWC) is named in memory of Bragg; the Sixth-Form invitational literary debating society at KWC, the Bragg Society, is also named in his memory.
 One of the school "Houses" at Robert Smyth School, Market Harborough, Leicester, is named "Bragg" in memory of him being a student there.
 Since 1992, the Australian Institute of Physics has awarded the Bragg Gold Medal for excellence in physics for the best Ph.D. thesis by a student at an Australian university.
 The two sides of the medal contain the images of Sir William Henry and his son Sir Lawrence Bragg.

 The Experimental Technique Centre at Brunel University is named the Bragg Building.
 The Sir William Henry Bragg Building at the University of Leeds opened in 2021.

 In 1962, the Bragg Laboratories were constructed at the University of Adelaide to commemorate 100 years since the birth of Sir William H. Bragg.

 The Australian Bragg Centre for Proton Therapy and Research also in Adelaide, Australia was completed in late 2023.
 It is named for both father and son and offers radiation therapy for cancer patients.

 In August 2013, Bragg's relative, the broadcaster Melvyn Bragg, presented a BBC Radio 4 programme "Bragg on the Braggs" on the 1915 Nobel Prize in Physics winners.